rosh-8/lumor-ui/README.md

-# LumorUI
+# Lumen UI
 A framework-agnostic clarity & accessibility layer for interoperable UI components.

-lumor-ui is a React-first component library designed for signal-based, calm interfaces that prioritize accessibility, behavioral clarity, and interoperability over aesthetics.
+lumen-ui is a React-first component library designed for signal-based, calm interfaces that prioritize accessibility, behavioral clarity, and interoperability over aesthetics.

-# Why “Lumor”?
+# Why “Lumen”?

-Inspired by lumen (light and yes, a cheeky nod to my own name :D ) and resonance (signal propagation), lumor-ui is a signal-driven interface layer for calm, intelligent frontends.
+Inspired by lumen (light and yes, a cheeky nod to my own name :D ) and resonance (signal propagation), lumen-ui is a signal-driven interface layer for calm, intelligent frontends.

 # Stack